 How Does Disc Replacement Work?

-Dr. Gravori is among a select group of physicians trained to perform artificial disc replacement in both the neck and the lower back.
+Dr. Gravori and his team are among a select group of physicians trained to perform artificial disc replacement in both the neck and the lower back.
 Depending on the patient’s condition, replacement surgery may be performed from the side (lateral) or front (anterior) of the spine.
 The first step of surgery is to remove the damaged disc (complete discectomy).
 The vertebrae above and below are then spread apart slightly and the artificial implant is inserted into the vacated space, with the metal endplates securely fixed into the vertebral surface.
 Overtime, bone will naturally grow around the metal plates and provide additional stability to the implants.
 Finally, the incision is closed with sutures.

 Recovery time following replacement may vary from one to several days after surgery, depending on the health of the patient, surgical technique, and the location of the replaced disc.
 Generally, there is less pain and fewer complications associated with replacement compared with traditional spinal fusion.

-Todd Gravori, MD is a board-certified neurosurgeon with fellowship training in advanced spine surgery.
+Our team consists of board-certified neurosurgeons with fellowship training in advanced spine surgery.
 Dr. Gravori’s Los Angeles-based practice, ProMedSPINE, is dedicated to the comprehensive, state-of-the-art treatment of diseases and injury within the spine.
-Widely regarded as a leading expert in minimally invasive spine surgery, Dr. Gravori utilizes his extensive knowledge of spinal pathology and the most cutting-edge surgical techniques to provide high quality, patient-centered care.
+Widely regarded as leading experts in minimally invasive spine surgery, our ProMedSPINE team utilizes their extensive knowledge of spinal pathology and the most cutting-edge surgical techniques to provide high quality, patient-centered care.

-To learn more about the disc replacement surgery or to schedule your initial consultation with Dr. Gravori, please call 888-75-SPINE or fill out our online contact form.
+To learn more about the disc replacement surgery or to schedule your initial consultation with one of our renowned spine surgeons, please call 888-75-SPINE or fill out our online contact form.